Chuquisaca Revolution

 The Chuquisaca Revolution was a popular uprising on 25 May 1809 against Ramón García de León y Pizarro, Governor-intendant of the Intendancy of Chuquisaca (or Charcas) (today Sucre, Bolivia).
 The Real Audiencia of Charcas, with support from the faculty of University of Saint Francis Xavier, deposed the governor and formed a junta.
 The revolution is known in Bolivia as the "First Cry of Freedom" (Primer grito libertario), meaning the first phase in the Spanish American Wars of Independence.
 The level of hostility against the Spanish Crown and news from both the American Revolution and the French Revolution has made historians dispute whether such a description is accurate.
 However, accounts depict it as the first step towards liberty in Latin America against the Spanish Crown.

 Causes

-Although nearly 30 years passed, the indigenous revolutions led by Túpac Amarú II and Tomás Katari and their violent repression were still remembered.
+Although nearly 30 years passed, the indigenous revolutions led by Túpac Amaru II and Tomás Katari and their violent repression were still remembered.
 The revolutions ranged from the south of modern Colombia to the north of modern Argentina and Chile.

 There was great concern about recent developments in Spain, where French forces, led by Napoleon, had invaded many parts of the country, captured Spanish King Ferdinand VII, and replaced him with Napoleon's brother Joseph Bonaparte.
-Without the authority of a king leading them, the Spanish resistance created Government Juntas.
+Without the authority of a king leading them, the Spanish resistance created government juntas.